TrotoTrackApp/TrotoTrack-API/README.md

 │           └── service.js          # contains the core business logic of the application and validation ├── utils
 ```

+## Introduction
+Trototrack is an innovative application designed to streamline and expedite the process of reporting sidewalk defects.
+It leverages advanced technologies to simplify the identification and monitoring of damaged sidewalks, ensuring a safer and more accessible environment for pedestrians.

 ## Tech Stack
 ![header-sub-header-body-text-header-3](https://github.com/TrotoTrackApp/TrotoTrack-API/blob/readme/assets/291099608-f3c11700-2425-4b8d-b4d7-9010801f5832.png)
 ![Static Badge](https://img.shields.io/badge/Cloud_SQL-cloudsql?style=for-the-badge&logo=google-cloud&logoColor=white&color=%234ba185)